 MP for Ipswich

-“A loyal Labour (Co-op) MP for Ipswich with a rare rebellion on an end-of-life bill.”
+“A highly loyal Labour (Co-op) MP for Ipswich with a centre-left footing, notable for a rare rebel vote on an end-of-life bill.”

-Declares financial interests including gifts, benefits and hospitality from UK sources (four entries), a family member engaged in third-party lobbying, and land or property holdings (within or outside the UK).
+He has six declared financial interests: four entries for gifts, benefits and hospitality from UK sources; one entry for a family member engaged in third-party lobbying; and one entry related to land or property holdings.

 Generated 21 February 2026